 Individuals with only one of the four subtypes of Castleman disease are considered to be immunosuppressed at all times: HHV-8-associated multicentric Castleman disease patients are considered to be immunosuppressed.

-Individuals with any of the other four subtypes of Castleman disease (unicentric Castleman disease, POEMS-associated multicentric Castleman disease, and idiopathic multicentric Castleman disease) are not considered to be immunosuppressed at all times.
+Individuals with any of the other three subtypes of Castleman disease (unicentric Castleman disease, POEMS-associated multicentric Castleman disease, and idiopathic multicentric Castleman disease) are not considered to be immunosuppressed at all times.
 They are only considered to be immunosuppressed if they have recently received or are currently being treated with an immunosuppressive treatment.

 Immunosuppressive treatments that individuals with Castleman disease often receive include cyclophosphamide, etoposide, adriamycin, rituximab, siltuximab, tocilizumab, sirolimus, and cyclosporine.
 We don’t know if individuals treated with any of the above treatments are actually at increased risk or not.
 Obviously, we hope not.